karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > to only give
 > part of the data used in the analysis.

+To be implemented.
 We have added descriptions in Table 1 for clarification.

 > It would be helpful to describe a little bit more the MC simulation
 > code.
 Does the simulation use a large number of particules?
 Or is it